JAY0103/ENSE-374-Lab-1/readme.md

 2. Lab 2
 3. Lab 3

-To create a new branch use the following command: git branch
+To create a new branch use the following command: 'git branch'